AnselmoGPP/Learn_Computer_Science/topics/software_development/design_patterns.md

 - **Class**:
   - **Adapter class**: Convert the interface of a class into another interface clients expect.
 It let classes work together by making their interfaces compatible.
 - **Object**:
-  - **Adapter object**: Convert the interface of a class into another interface clients expect.
-It let classes work together by making their interfaces compatible.
+  - **Adapter object**: Convert the interface of an object into another interface clients expect.
+It let objects work together by making their interfaces compatible.
   - **Bridge**: Decouple an abstraction from its implementation so that the two can vary independently.
   - **Composite**: Compose objects into tree structures to represent part-whole hierarchies.
-Composite lets clients treat individual objects and compositions of objects uniformly.
+It lets clients treat individual objects and compositions of objects uniformly.
   - **Decorator**: Attach additional responsibilities to an object dynamically.
-Decorators provide a flexible alternative to subclassing for extending functionality.
+It provides a flexible alternative to subclassing for extending functionality.
   - **Facade**: Provide a unified interface to a set of interfaces in a subsystem.
 It defines a higher-level interface that makes the subsystem easier to use.
   - **Flyweight**: Use sharing to support large numbers of fine-grained objects efficiently.
   - **Proxy**: Provide a surrogate or placeholder for another object to control access to it.